 Mixing the ingredients

-4. After the mold has been removed from the press and the wheel stripped from the mold, the wheel is placed on a flat, heatproof carrier.
-Final shaping of the wheel may take place at this time.
-All work at this stage has to be done very carefully because the wheel is held together by only the temporary binder.
+After the mold has been removed from the press and the cutting wheel stripped from the mold, the cutting wheel is placed on a flat, heatproof carrier.
+The final shaping of the cutting wheel may take place at this time.
+All work at this stage has to be done very carefully because the cutting wheel is held together by only the temporary binder.
 Lighter wheels can be lifted by hand at this stage; heavier ones may be lifted with a hoist or carefully slid on a carrier to be transported to the kiln.